HGTV ‘Rehab Addict’ star Nicole Curtis Sued By Minneapolis Over $2 House

 “Persistence.
 Keep your head where you need it to be, when other people are trying to bring you down.”

 Have you been following the saga of the $2 home?
-Do you think Rehab Addict star Nicole Curtis has been treated fairly or unfairly.
+Do you think Rehab Addict star Nicole Curtis has been treated fairly or unfairly?
 Start the debate below!

 [Featured Image by Paul Marotta/Getty Images for Cost Plus World Market]